-The Sport Management practicum opportunity is designed to provide practical experience for majors.
+This course may be repeated for a total of 3 hours.
+The Sport Management practicum opportunity is designed to provide practical experience for majors and minors, and prospective majors and minors.
 Students may work within a variety of sport settings that are related to their respective career goals.
 In conjunction, weekly updates offer students an opportunity to compare, contrast, analyze, and evaluate their experiences in the sport industry and to evaluate their development as a sport professional.
 While the scope of this fieldwork experience may be limited, students are expected to demonstrate exemplary skills as a developing Sport Management professional.
-Prerequisites: BUSM 131, Sport Management major or minor.
+Prerequisites: BUSM 131, or Corequisites: BUSM 131 and at least sophomore standing.